Best states for preppers ( Top 15 )

 Another very important factor when determining how good a state is for preppers is the crime rate, although this rate has to be taken with a grain of salt.
 Some states have fairly high crime rates, usually, these states have a couple of big cities.
 Generally speaking, states which have at least one big city will have a higher crime rate, but if you would take out the city from the crime rate equation then the actual crime rate is a lot lower.

 Rural areas tend to have the lowest crime rate, and even areas sounding a city can have fairly high crime rates.
-In case of an SHTF scenario, the last thing you would want is to find yourself in a high crime rate area, sooner or later people will be looking for stuff to loot, you know, like how some peaceful protests turn into a looting free for all.
+In the case of an SHTF scenario, the last thing you would want is to find yourself in a high crime rate area, sooner or later people will be looking for stuff to loot, you know, like how some peaceful protests turn into a looting free for all.
 If you want to live off the grid and you are looking to relocate then check out my recent article Off grid living legal states ( Top 22 ).

 One of the best states for preppers is Texas, although at first glance it might not look so good.
 Texas has several larger cities, which does increase its crime rate, but the cost of living is significantly lower than in other states.
 The semi-arid climate can be problematic for some people, but if you are used to the climate then you will have little to no problem as a prepper.
-Another good reason why Texas is a good state for preppers is that it has cheap and plenty of lands.
+Another good reason why Texas is a good state for preppers is that it has cheap and plenty of land.

 The population density is higher around the cities, but Texas is massive and you will be able to find plenty of land for sale at an extremely low price.
 As a prepper, you already know that you will need a lot of water, and this can be difficult in a semi-arid climate.
 In addition to this, Texas is probably one of the best states to generate power with solar panels.